Bill of Health

 This may be easier said than done for most, but as America’s health care system has proven time and again, those with ingenuity and determination are capable of rising to the occasion.
 Physicians, hospitals, pharmaceutical companies and others in the medical community have worked together before to solve some of the most challenging problems known the world over.
 The question now, though, is whether or not they can do the same for the very system they are a part of.

-One Response to “Bill of Health”
+One response to “Bill of Health”

-1. James Hardy
+1. James Hardy Avatar

 ‘The question now, though, is whether or not they can do the same for the very system they are a part of.’